Pino, ocote [Spanish]; Montezuma pine.

 "P. montezumae grows under a variety of conditions ranging from warm-temperate to cold-temperate and altitudes from 2,000 (rarely less) to 3,200 m.
 Rainfall over its range also varies from 800 to 1,000 mm or more annually.
 At the higher altitudes snow, sleet and frosts occur during the winter months, while most of the rain occurs during June-September...
 [T]he best trees grow on the high mesas and valleys of the Great Cross Range of mountains that extend across Mexico from Perote and Orizaba peak (Cerro Orizaba) on the east, to Toluca..., Morelia, Uruapan and into the forests of Michoácan westward toward Coalcomán.
 Very fine trees [grow] under similar conditions and elevations in Chiapas south of San Cristobal de las Casas and in Guatemala along the mountains eastward from San Marcos (15° N latitude) to Quezaltenango, Sololá, Chimaltenango and the town of San José Pinula.
 The species attains its best development on well-drained soils of the high mesas and lower slopes of the mountains.
 Although it also grows on dry to arid sites, under those conditions growth is slow and the trees are often low and very branchy" (Perry 1991).

 When Bob Van Pelt and I were wandering through central Mexico in February 2005, the largest and tallest trees we found were in the forest E of Cortes Pass on the road to Puebla.
 The tallest tree was 38.4 m tall (laser measurement), and the largest was 150 cm DBH.
 The tall tree is shown at left.
-I have seen no other measurements for this species.
+There is a record of a tree 51 m tall and 134 cm DBH at the Forest Research Institute in Rotorua, New Zealand (measured 2014; The New Zealand Tree Register).

 "If you are in Mexico City, collections could be made very easily by driving west from the city on Av.
 Reforma.
 Ask anyone for directions to the Federal Park, Desert of the Lions (Desierto de Los Leones).
 Reforma Avenue becomes Highway MEX 15 to Toluca; just follow this avenue-highway for about 10 km as it winds upward out of the valley and into the park.
 When the highway enters the forest, immediately begin to look for a space to turn off.
 Traffic in the area is formidable, and it is difficult to find a place to park.
 Once that problem is solved, exploring the park becomes fairly simple since a network of paths and trails wind through the entire forest.
 P. montezumae can be found growing alongside the highway and along most of the trails.